Frequently Asked Questions

 What is the participation fee, and what does it cover?

-The following fees are for conferences taking place in 2017.
+The following fees are for Conferences taking place in 2022.

-This fee covers the international flight and ground transportation during the conference, accommodation, food, and programming.
-Delegates are responsible for personal expenses (extra food, gifts, etc.) and for transportation to/from the location of American Orientation.
+This fee covers, online programming costs, two international flights and ground transportation during the conference, accommodation, food, and programming.
+Delegates are responsible for personal expenses (extra food, gifts, etc.) and for domestic transportation to Busan and from Incheon.

-This fee covers all flights and ground transportation during the conference, accommodation, food, and programming.
-Delegates are responsible for personal expenses (extra food, gifts, etc.) and for transportation to/from the first and last sites of the conference.
+This fee covers all ground transportation during the conference, accommodation, food, and programming.
+Delegates are responsible for personal expenses (extra food, gifts, etc.) and for transportation to the first site and from the final site.
+Sites will be determined Fall 2021.

 Does ISC provide any financial aid?